Post-Regularization Confidence Bands for Ordinary Differential Equations: ODE Estimation

+where $\bar{t}_i = t_i - n^{-1}\sum_{i=1}^nt_i$.
+The estimate $\widehat{\alpha}_{jk, t_0}$ obtained from \eqref{eqn:DKL} captures the individual regulatory effect of $x_k(t)$ on $x_j(t)$ in a local neighborhood of $t_0 \in \Tcal$. {The local weight $R_h$ introduced in \eqref{eqn:DKL} is to facilitate both the estimation and subsequent inference.
+It places more weight to the data observations close to $t_0$ and less weight to those far away from $t_0$, in the same spirit as the local polynomial method \citep{fan1996local}.
+Besides, it allows us to later construct confidence bands using tools such as the extreme value theory as well as the Gaussian multiplier bootstrap procedure.}

-Now, given the estimates $\widehat{x}_j(t)$ from \eqref{eqn:sshatxj}, $\widehat{\theta}_{j0} $ from \eqref{eqn:theta0}, and $\widehat{\alpha}_{jk, t_0}, \widehat{H}_j$ from \eqref{eqn:DKL}, we estimate the $p$-dimensional functional $F_j(x(t_0)) = \theta_{j0} +F_{jk}(x_k(t_0)) + \sum_{l=1,l\neq k}^p F_{jl}(x_l(t_0)) + \sum_{l=1,l \neq r}^p \sum_{r=1}^p F_{jlr}(x_l(t_0),x_r(t_0))$ at any time point $t_0 \in \Tcal$ by
+Now, given the estimates $\widehat{x}_j(t)$ from \eqref{eqn:sshatxj}, $\widehat{\theta}_{j0} $ from \eqref{eqn:theta0}, and $\widehat{\alpha}_{jk, t_0}, \widehat{H}_{jk}$ from \eqref{eqn:DKL}, we estimate the $p$-dimensional functional $F_j(x(t_0)) = \theta_{j0} +F_{jk}(x_k(t_0)) + \sum_{k'=1,k'\neq k}^p F_{jk'}(x_k'(t_0)) + \sum_{k'=1,k' \neq l}^p \sum_{l=1}^p F_{jk'l}(x_k'(t_0),x_l(t_0))$ at any time point $t_0 \in \Tcal$ by

-We comment that, due to the Taylor approximation and localization, our localized kernel ODE estimator in \eqref{eqn:estnonadditivemodel} is different from the kernel ODE estimator of \citet{dai2021kernel} obtained from \eqref{eqn:kode2step}.
+We comment that, due to the Taylor approximation and localization, our localized kernel ODE estimator in \eqref{eqn:estnonadditivemodel} is different from the kernel ODE estimator of \citet{dai2021kernel} obtained from \eqref{eqn:kode2step-Ftilde}.
 In Section \ref{sec:estimation-rate}, we study its convergence rate, and compare it to the minimax optimal rate of the kernel ODE estimator of \citet{dai2021kernel}.

-\subsection{Optimization algorithm}
+\subsection{Optimization Algorithm}

-We next develop an optimization algorithm to solve \eqref{eqn:DKL}.
-This algorithm has a similar overall structure as that of \citet{dai2021kernel}.
-Nevertheless, it differs in that a local weight $R_h$ is introduced, and the estimations of the parameter of interest $\alpha_{jk,t_0}$ and the rest of nuisance parameters are separated.
-Specifically, we consider the following optimization problem that is equivalent to \eqref{eqn:DKL},
+We next develop an optimization algorithm to solve \eqref{eqn:DKL}. {Toward that end, we first propose an optimization problem that is equivalent to \eqref{eqn:DKL} but is computationally easier to tackle.
+We then develop an iterative algorithm to solve this equivalent optimization problem.
+We also remark that, the new algorithm differs from that of \citet{dai2021kernel}, in that a local weight $R_h$ is introduced, and the estimations of the parameter of interest $\alpha_{jk,t_0}$ and the rest of nuisance parameters are separated.}